MW21P/MW21P/README.md

 ### Hi there 👋
-I am a chemist 🧪 trying to learn how to code 💻.
+I am a chemist 🧪 learning how to code 💻.
 Currently based @ EPFL in 🇨🇭.
 <!--
 **MW21P/MW21P** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.